-Savage also experienced one of the coolest occurrences he has had on stage in Asheville.
+Savage also experienced one of the coolest occurrences he’s had on stage in Asheville.

 “I was at the N.C.
 Stage Company and was playing Horatio in ‘Hamlet’ and in the last scene, I said ‘Now cracks a noble heart.
 Good-night, sweet prince; And flights of angels sing thee to thy rest.’
 It was around that time in the play that the audience disappeared and I was ‘in’ Demark, the play’s setting,” Savage said.
 “I got real tears and became emotionally wrapped up in the play, which is scary to do because you can get lost in the role and possibly ruin the production.
 But it was cool to have that experience of getting lost in the role.”

-Savage interviewed with Susan Brown-Strauss, fellow professor of theater and also costume design, and was awarded the position.
+Savage interviewed with Susan Brown-Strauss, fellow professor of theatre and also costume design, and was awarded the position.

-Savage has also become involved in the North Carolina Theatre Conference, a high school theater festival, hosting the event at Western Carolina for six years and being named to the NCTC Board of Directors this year, which he will stay on for three years.
+Savage has also become involved in the North Carolina Theatre Conference, a high school theatre festival, hosting the event at Western for six years and being named to the NCTC Board of Directors this year, which he will stay on for three years.